 Emanuel stood before the parishioners and other guests, including those in rows reserved for Parents of Murdered Children, and told us of a difficult call he made a few hours before.
 He had called the mother of a child who had been shot in the leg by a Latin King while trick-or-treating.
-He lectured to us that “We will be a strong city if we’re one city”, but it sounded like empty rhetoric as I sat in a racially segregated church within a racially segregated neighborhood.
+He lectured to us, “We will be a strong city if we’re one city,” but it sounded like empty rhetoric as I sat in a mostly Black church within our racially segregated city.
 We were told that our program, with the names of the murdered youth, had to be updated to include the brother of one of our young performers.
 I shook my head along with some of my fellow chorus members, and our conversations were just as vague and unsatisfying as the Mayor’s statement.
 “It’s terrible,” we said.
-“It’s complicated”, we said.
+“It’s complicated,” we said.
 “What can we do?” we asked.

 Beside the Lake, the native grasses bow their heads in hushed remembrance of summers past.